Minabo Asechemie

-Minabo Asechemie (born 5 May 1980 in Rivers, Nigeria) is a former professional footballer, but has played in Nigeria, Malta, Poland, Denmark and England.
-His position is midfield.
+Minabo Asechemie (born 5 May 1980) is a Nigerian former professional footballer who has played as a midfielder in Nigeria, Malta and England.

 Playing career

 Sharks

 Asechemie began his career in his native Nigeria playing for Sharks he enjoyed one season with the club, but was soon on the move, joining Maltese newly promoted team Marsa for the 2001–2002 season.

 Marsa

 Asechemie became an instant hit in his first season with Marsa after some impressive performances had helped save the club from relegation in their first season in the top flight for a very long time.

 His second season in Maltese football saw a prove himself to be without doubt one of the best players in the Maltese League, rumours began to circulate that there was interest from Italian third division club Frosinone in the summer of 2002, but nothing materialised.

 Asechemie had become hot property by the 2003–2004 season and had gained a call up to the Nigerian national team and earned two caps for his home nation.
 Despite his best efforts with Marsa, they were eventually relegated.

 With the Nigerian's profile rising, and seemingly too good to play in the Maltese League, it seemed inevitable that he would leave Malta, he spent the summer of that season on trial for various clubs across Europe in hope of a move to a big club.

 He was a trialist with Polish top side Wisła Kraków, Viborg FF of Denmark and Bristol City in England.
 Was on the verge of signing for Maltese First Division side Marsaxlokk, and Polish Second Division Side MKS Cracovia but eventually he went back to Marsa in Malta in order to start the new season with the relegated club.